pts/pts-a72-linux-port/README.md

   (depends on the filesystem, it can be hundreds or thousands of bytes).
 * Maximum command-line size is 126 bytes for the original, and 254 bytes for the Linux port.
 (This also limits the filename and pathnames.)
+* The original crashes the system if the symbol table overflows, the Linux port produces a segmentation fault (SIGSEGV).

 In addition to the Linux i386 port with NASM syntax (`1.05/a72l.nasm`) above, pts-a72-linux-port also contains a source port from A72 to NASM